The Lord of the Rings: The Rings of Power season 3: Writing

+While Galadriel and Celeborn are together during the Second Age in Tolkien's writings, in the series Celeborn has been missing since the First Age and is believed to be dead.
+The showrunners explained that the appendices, which the series is primarily based on, do not include many "interesting" details about what Celeborn was doing during the Second Age.
+They decided to create a new story where he is imprisoned by Orcs during that time.
+They said the reunion between Galadriel and Celeborn in the third season was the first true love story that the series had told, and was placed during this season's war story because that felt like "the most surprising moment" for him to return.
+The season includes a flashback that shows when Galadriel and Celeborn first met and how his loss impacted her, before exploring how his return brings out new sides of her character.

 Location

 In August 2022, Amazon announced that it was moving production of the series from New Zealand, where Jackson's films and the first season were made, to the United Kingdom starting with the second season.
 In February 2024, production for the third season was expected to be moved from Bray Film Studios in Berkshire, where the second season was filmed, to Shepperton Studios in Surrey, after Amazon signed a long-term deal for exclusive use of new facilities at Shepperton in February 2022.
 The second season was originally intended to be made at Shepperton but the expanded facilities were not ready on time.
 Amazon acquired Bray Film Studios in July 2024, and Salke indicated in October that the series could continue to be produced there.
 However, production on the series was confirmed to have moved to Shepperton Studios in February 2025.
 Pre-production was underway there by then.